zhonghan721/tp/docs/DeveloperGuide.md

 ### Logout

-1. Logging out of the application
+1. Logging out of the application.

    1. Prerequisites: Logged-in into the application with the `login`{.swift} command.